Nancy Storace: Italy

 In 1778, Storace travelled to Naples in the company of her parents; her older brother Stephen was already there studying composition.
 She studied in Venice under Antonio Sacchini.
 The visit to Italy became an extended one as Storace embarked on a very successful career there, singing at first minor roles, then major ones.
-The composer Giuseppe Sarti wrote his opera Fra i due litiganti il terzo gode (1782, Milan) specifically for her; it achieved great success. shortly afterwards, Storace was recruited for Vienna along with the outstanding basso buffo Francesco Benucci.
+The composer Giuseppe Sarti wrote his opera Fra i due litiganti il terzo gode (1782, Milan) specifically for her; it achieved great success.
+Shortly afterwards, Storace was recruited for Vienna along with the outstanding basso buffo Francesco Benucci.
 Storace as the prima donna and Benucci, who was also singing with her, were offered high salaries, over 4000 florins.

 While in Italy, Storace met the Irish tenor Michael Kelly, who was for a long time her colleague as well as a friend.
 Kelly mentions her frequently in his memoirs.

 The skill and self-confidence of the young soprano is illustrated by an oft-repeated anecdote told by Kelly:

-She was very well liked, and afterword went to Florence, where the celebrated soprano singer, Marchesi, [a castrato] was engaged at the Pergola theatre.
+She was very well liked, and afterward went to Florence, where the celebrated soprano singer, Marchesi, [a castrato] was engaged at the Pergola theatre.
 He was then in his prime, and attracted not only all Florence, but I may say all Tuscany.
 Storace was engaged to sing second woman in his operas; and to the following circumstance, well known all over the Continent, did she owe her sudden elevation in her profession.
 Bianchi had composed the celebrated cavatina 'Semianza amabile del mio bel sole', which Marchesi sung with the most ravishing taste; in one passage he ran up a voletta of semitone octaves, the last of which he gave with such exquisite power and strength, that it was ever after called 'La Bomba di Marchesi!'
 Immediately after this song, Storace had to sing one, and was determined to bring a bomba into the field also.
 She attempted it, and executed it, to the admiration and astonishment of the audience, but to the dismay of poor Marchesi.
 Campigli, the manager, requested her to discontinue it, but she peremptorily refused, saying that she had as good a right to shew the power of her bomba as any body else.
 The contention was brought to a close by Marchesi's declaring that if she did not leave the company, he would; and unjust as it was, the manager was obliged to dismiss her, and engage another lady, who was not so ambitious of exhibiting a bomba.

 Goldovsky suggests that in such exploits Storace was "planting the seeds" of later vocal trouble:

 As any singing teacher will tell you, a fifteen or sixteen-year-old girl sustaining extremely high tones "with exquisite power and strength" is likely, sooner or later, to injure her vocal cords.